DanyloH-01/useful-services/README.md

 configuration templates for other systems or situations <br>
 (for example, using Let's Encrypt instead of certificates and keys).

-> Make sure, you have correct and official version of Docker Engine.<br>
+> Make sure, you have a correct and official version of Docker Engine.<br>
 > You can install it following [this guide](https://docs.docker.com/engine/install/)<br>
 > There are docs for [Immich](https://immich.app/docs/overview/welcome/) and [AFFiNE](https://docs.affine.pro/self-host-affine/)<br>